 The reason I decided to write a second part is not just because I have a lot more to say but the feedback our team received was incredible!
 You guys really loved that post, you left a bunch of comments, and shared your own stories.
 Many of them were the same everyday challenges we are facing and it encouraged me to start writing again so you can see what has worked for us.

 In case you missed the first part you can take a look here: 16 lessons learned bootstrapping Kinsta from $0 to 7-figures revenue.
+Also, make sure to read our in-depth guide on SaaS marketing.

 Deep down I was hoping that the post would be popular and generate some buzz, but the results surpassed my expectations!